 While the limit for contract breach you can pursue in small claims court is $10,000.00, you are not precluded from filing in that court if your damages exceed $10,000.00.
 The court simply cannot issue an order for more than the limit.
 So, for example, if your damages amount to $12,500.00 or even $15,000.00, you may still decide to file in small claims.
 You would be further ahead than if you had paid a lawyer to pursue the larger amount in Queen's Bench.
 Small claims is meant to accommodate self-represented parties.
 The rules of evidence are flexible.
 This level of court is designed to provide "quick" justice.

-Conversely, parties in the Court of Queen’s Bench should retain a lawyer.
-The process can be long and the formalities of the court can be unforgiving.
-If you don’t file the appropriate documents or misunderstand a finer point of law, you may be left without a remedy, even if the court would otherwise find the breaching party liable.
-The costs of litigation start at $5,000.00 and can easily top the $50,000.00 mark (in some complicated cases, legal fees can reach into the hundreds of thousands).
+Conversely, parties in the Court of Queen's Bench should retain a lawyer.
+The process can be long, and the formalities of the court can be unforgiving.
+Suppose you don't file the appropriate documents or misunderstand a finer point of law.
+In that case, you may be left without a remedy, even if the court would otherwise find the breaching party liable.
+The litigation costs start at $5,000.00 and can easily top the $50,000.00 mark (in some complicated cases, legal fees can reach hundreds of thousands).

 I appreciate the irony of this disclaimer, but while I am critical of the rules, I must still play by them, so here goes....This article is presented for informational purposes only.
 The content does not constitute legal advice or solicitation and does not create a solicitor client relationship (this means that I am not your lawyer until we both agree that I am).
 If you are seeking advice on specific matters, please contact Philippe Richer at email@example.com, or 204.925.1900.
 We cannot consider any unsolicited information sent to the author as solicitor-client privileged (this means confidential).